 When you finish your glass of bubbly and some small bites head back down the dome and back to your vehicle.
 The tour picks guests up from El Portal and all drinks and snacks are included in the price.

 This unique tour is great for couples or friends looking for a lovely evening with fantastic views.

 If you just have one day to explore Yosemite then you can take a day tour to Yosemite.
 It is around 4 hours away from San Francisco.
 The great thing about a day trip to Yosemite is there is no need to figure out where to stay and you still get to spend five or six hours exploring the park.

 Most tours pick up guests from Downtown San Francisco and other stops along the way.
 There are also opportunities to stop and stretch your legs.

 The Yosemite National Park & Giant Sequoias Hike stops in Oakdale from breakfast before you enjoy a 1-hour Sequoia Walk along the Tuolumne Grove Trailhead.
-This tour is a great choice if you are visiting Yosemite National Park with kids.
+This tour is kid-friendly and a great choice if you are visiting Yosemite National Park with kids.

 It is then on to Tunnel View to snap a few photos of the stunning panorama.
 If you visit Yosemite in April then it is here you can expect Yosemite Falls to be roaring.